alexkolo/202109-ML-Zoomcamp-by-Alexey-Grigorev/README.md

 # 202109-ML-Zoomcamp-by-Alexey-Grigorev
-Juypter Notebook of the Homeworks of the lectures of Machine Learning Zoomcamp by Alexey Grigorev, starting 08/2021
+Jupyter Notebook of the Homework for the lectures "Machine Learning Zoomcamp" by Alexey Grigorev, starting 08/2021